axshen/docker-multi-container/README.md

-# K8s
+# quick-K8s

-Deployment of a simple web application to kubernetes.
+Code for a quick deployment of a basic web application using Kubernetes.
+Uses DigitalOcean for cloud resources and Travis CI for CI/CD.
+Contains custom client, server and async worker code.

+Also contains a docker-compose file for running locally.

 [CICD tutorial](https://www.digitalocean.com/community/tutorials/how-to-automate-deployments-to-digitalocean-kubernetes-with-circleci)